dandyvica/dqy/README.md

 This tool is written in pure Rust with the following features:

 * depends only on _rustls_ (no _openssl_)
-* support upd, tcp, DoT and DoH protocols (DoQ to come)
+* support upd, tcp, DoT and DoH protocols (DoQ to come later)
 * available on: Linux (x64, ARM64, musl), Window, MacOs
 * IDNA support
 * possible outputs:
     * plain vanilla ascii
     * Json (useful with ```jq```)
-    * ability to call a Lua script to fine tune the output
+    * ability to call a Lua script to fine tune the output (when `mlua` feature is enabled)

 ## Supported resource records
 The following list of RRs is supported: